josephxbrick/RippleButton/README.md

   letterSpacing: 2
   color: "white"
 ```
+If you want to set the shadow of the button's text label, use the following properties instead, as `shadowX`, `shadowY`, `shadowBlur`, and `shadowColor` define the shadow for the button itself, not for the button's label.

+* **textShadowX**: same as shadowX for a TextLayer instance
+* **textShadowY**: same as shadowY for a TextLayer instance
+* **textShadowBlur**: same as shadowBlur for a TextLayer instance
+* **textShadowColor**: same as shadowColor for a TextLayer instance

 ## Defaults
 Here are the defaults specified for a new RippleButton instance.
 (Other defaults are inherited from Layer defaults.)
 ```